jayhawk24/E-store/README.md

 [E-Store on Heroku](https://estore24.herokuapp.com/)

 The website resembles a real store and you can add products to your cart and pay for them.
-If you want to try the application with all features login with admin@gmail.com : EBqAfxKJDAB2yPk
+If you want to try the application with all features request me for admin creds.

 ## Technology